 To show the extent one will obfuscate to save face, Gardner purposely ignored the evidence put forth by President Joseph Fielding Smith in Answers to Gospel Questions in support of ONE Cumorah.
 Ignorance is not bliss as he was aware and did read the full report in a forum thread in which he participated.
 A publisher (Krofford Books) must at some point consider what reputation they want to be known for.
 In this case, the level of blatant disregard for truth bespeaks a bias approaching fraud, i.e. to purposely mislead.

 Somehow Gardner thought he could sensationalize what he did include to the exclusion of what he did not.
 Consider the turn of words Gardner chose to conclude the chapter on “A Hill Becomes Cumorah” [i.e. the hill was not the real Cumorah]:

 “The sacralization of the New York hill by association with Cumorah tapped into the miraculous nature of the discovery and translation of the plates…the association was made and became so entrenched in the Saints’ understanding that it is difficult to separate the historical data from the communal story” (Brant A. Gardner, The Gift and Power: Translating the Book of Mormon, August 2011, pp. 130-131).

 The book is searchable on Amazon and readers are encouraged to search it against the evidence put forth by President Joseph Fielding Smith to see what Brant left out.

 Regarding the Translation of the Book of Mormon

-Gardner, like Sperry, et. al. have basked in the shadow of the nonsense that Joseph “studied the translation out in his mind” before deciding upon which words to use, which in turn allowed them explain away the (alleged) poor grammar and the repetition (allegedly) of the KJV and (alleged) 19th century vernacular.
+Gardner, like Sperry, et. al. have basked in the shadow of the nonsense that Joseph “studied the translation out in his mind” before deciding upon which words to use, which in turn allowed them to explain away the (alleged) poor grammar and the repetition (allegedly) of the KJV and (alleged) 19th-century vernacular.